 Note: Violators 16 years of age or under must appear in court accompanied by parent or guardian.
 Check our list of moving violations that are eligible for a driving safety course.

-Failure to present to the court proof of completion of the driving safety course or motorcycle operator training course and a certified copy of your driver's record from the Texas Department of Public Safety on or before 90 days from this request will result in the the court entering a judgment of conviction with a fine of $200 and a report of the conviction to the Texas Department of Public Safety to be recorded on your driving record as required by law.
+Failure to present to the court proof of completion of the driving safety course or motorcycle operator training course and a certified copy of your driver's record (type 3A) from the Texas Department of Public Safety on or before the 90th day from your request will result in the the court entering a judgment of conviction with a fine of $200 and reporting the conviction to the Texas Department of Public Safety to be recorded on your driving record as required by law.

 - All offenses committed while operating a commercial motor vehicle (CMV)